Game Review – Codenames: Pictures

-The RRP for Codenames: Pictures is £15.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Codenames: Pictures is £15.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter